 There are numerous reasons some sales professionals better predict the future than others.
 They stay up on current events and trends to quickly recognize hot or cooling markets.
-They accurately analyze data to project reasonable revenues in the coming quarters.
+They accurately analyze data to project industry trends and competitor positioning.
 And, they regularly engage with decision-makers to discover business pain points and their remedies.

-These men and women also employ another tool to aid their forecasting: the mutual plan.
+These individuals also employ another tool: the mutual plan.
 The mutual plan is a written agreement outlining a two-way understanding of a company’s critical business issues and the activities needed to resolve them.
-Gaining confirmation to this agreement moves everyone closer to a signed contract and for the sales rep, closer to reaching target sales goals.
+Gaining confirmation to this agreement moves everyone closer to a signed contract and, for the sales rep, closer to reaching target sales goals.

-Designing a mutual plan is different than merely passing along the major points of conversations.
+Designing a mutual plan is different than merely passing along the major points of the conversation.
 As the name implies, these proposals are done jointly with a prospect to eliminate potential confusion or false expectations — on both sides of the table.
-They can be written on company letterhead or embedded in an email message.
-Since the format isn’t as important as the function, the sales rep and prospect can decide the method for documentation together.

 It is also important to understand a mutual plan is not a to-do list.
 Yes, it includes activities to be done, but those items are listed to achieve a greater goal.
 The intention is to validate a prospect’s confidence in their buying decision.
 And for you, as the sales rep, to serve as a guideline to deliver as promised.